30 Different Types of Drills & Their Uses (with Pictures)

 Manual Drills (Best for Home Use)

-These were the first types of drills to be created.
-They convert the circular motion that you create physically into amplified torque to allow you to drill holes into hard surfaces.
-Even though manual drills are not as popular as they once were – due to the physical effort they demand – they are valuable tools to have around the house in case of a power outage.
+Manual drills were the first type to be created.
+They convert the circular motion you create physically into amplified torque to allow you to drill holes into hard surfaces.
+Even though manual drills are not as popular as they once were—due to the physical effort they demand—they are valuable tools to have around the house in case of a power outage.
 They include:

 1. Eggbeater Hand Drill

-This is a gear-driven drill that comes with a driving wheel, which spins when you rotate the handle.
+This gear-driven drill has a driving wheel, which spins when you rotate the handle.
 Once the wheel starts spinning, the drill moves with the chuck, causing the bit to rotate.
-This manual tool is adept at making smaller holes in wood and smaller metals.
+This manual tool is adept at making smaller holes in wood and metals.

 2. Breast Drills

-These tools work quite similarly to eggbeater hand drills, with the only difference being that they come with a plate attached to their back.
-This plate allows you to apply more drilling pressure by pressing against the drill using your chest during operation.
-This makes this type of drill more powerful than eggbeater hand drills.
+Breast drills function like eggbeater hand drills; the only difference is that they come with a plate attached to their back.
+The plate allows you to apply more drilling pressure by pressing your chest against the drill.
+It makes the breast drill more powerful than eggbeater hand drills.

 3. Brace Drill

-The brace drill comes with a U-shaped spindle that allows you to generate more torque upon cranking it.
-It also features another spindle at the top that allows you to grip and align the tool in the desired position.
+The brace drill has a U-shaped spindle that allows you to generate more torque.
+It also features another spindle at the top, which allows you to grip and align the tool in the desired position.
 The brace drill is used for countersinking when working with wood.

 4. Bow Drill

-This tool is also known as a fire drill, as it can start fires without matches.
-It comes with a bow, hearth, spindle, and a bearing block.
-It utilizes friction to create heat, which then creates an ember in sawdust.
+The bow drill, also known as a fire drill, can start fires without matches.
+It has a bow, hearth, spindle, and bearing block.
+It utilizes friction to create heat, which creates an ember in sawdust.

 5. Crank Drill

-A gimlet is a long drill bit that comes with rotation handles.
+A gimlet is a long drill bit that comes with a rotation handle.
 This tool utilizes leverage to create deep and broad holes.
 Extending its handles allows you to generate more force.

 7. Push Drill

 The push drill is a smaller but more powerful version of the hand drill.
 It features a spiral ratchet for rotating the bit.
-This drill is used in woodworking applications that require high levels of accuracy or precision.
+This drill is used in woodworking applications requiring a higher degree of precision.

 8. Post Drill

-They get their name from the fact that they are mounted onto posts.
-These hand-powered presses can bore holes into iron, although the size and depth of that hole will depend on the operator’s strength.
+The post drill is mounted on a durable post.
+These hand-powered presses can bore holes into iron, but the size and depth of the hole will depend on the operator’s strength.

 9. Table Drill

-This general-purpose drilling machine provides you with a wide and stable surface for working on your materials.
+This general-purpose drilling machine provides a wide and stable surface for working on your materials.
 Nonetheless, since it relies on your strength, it might not be suitable for heavy-duty drilling.

-The different types of powered drills come with motors for powering their operations.
-They are much more powerful than manual drills while not requiring any physical exertion from your part.
-As a result, they are ideal for serious DIYers and professionals.
+Powered drills are much more powerful than manual drills but less labor-intensive.
+As a result, they are ideal for DIYers and professionals.
 They include:

 10. Cordless Drills

-These units are battery-powered, which makes them incredibly convenient since you can use them anywhere.
-Out of all powered drill types, however, cordless drills tend to have the least power output.
-Nonetheless, there are some powerful ones, which are quite expensive.
+Cordless drills are battery-powered, which makes them incredibly convenient since you can use them anywhere.
+Cordless drills tend to have the least power out of all the powered drill types, but the powerful models are pretty expensive.
 Another disadvantage of cordless drills is their limited runtime.
-These drills are ideal for casual home users or professionals who have to work in off-grid job sites.
+They are ideal for casual home users or professionals who have to work in off-grid job sites.

 11. Corded Drills

 Corded drills are lighter and more powerful versions of cordless drills.
-However, they need to be connected to a wall socket at all times for them to work, which limits their portability significantly.
+However, they must be connected to a wall socket to work, which limits their portability significantly.
 Nonetheless, they are great drills for heavy-duty use in the workshop.

 12. Reversible Drills

-These drills can rotate in both clockwise and anticlockwise directions.
-As such, they are great for tightening and loosening screws in a quick and effective fashion.
+These drills can rotate in clockwise and counterclockwise directions.
+They are great for tightening and loosening screws quickly and effectively.

 13. Impact Drills

 Impact drills are well suited for heavy-duty use in woodworking.
-This is because, unlike standard drills, impact drills start pounding the material once they encounter resistance, thus allowing them to make holes in tougher materials.
-Nevertheless, they are poor at fastening screws since they tend to jam fasteners into the surface.
+Unlike standard drills, impact drills start pounding the material once they encounter resistance, thus allowing them to make holes in tougher materials.
+Nevertheless, they are unsuitable for fastening screws since they jam fasteners into the surface.